-How to keep your relationship strong when you have kids Acknowledging your little ones in your vows is a simple way to make a statement about your commitment to your family and give the kids prominence on your big day.
+Acknowledging your little ones in your vows is a simple way to make a statement about your commitment to your family and give the kids prominence on your big day.
 Family vows are especially popular in weddings with blended families, says Miller.
-“We’ll hear these beautiful promises that the parents are able to make to the kids and it’s really heartwarming.”
-Google “family wedding vows” or “wedding vows that include children” for ideas.
+“We’ll hear these beautiful promises that the parents are able to make to the kids and it's really heartwarming.”
+Google "family wedding vows" or "wedding vows that include children" for ideas.

 Although it’s customary for the bride’s father to walk her down the aisle, anyone can escort you to the alter.
 Preschoolers and schoolagers will take pride in this special role.
 If your ceremony will be more traditional, the classic flower girl/child and ring bearer roles are sweet and simple ways to include your kids in the ceremony.